lithrion/lithrion.github.io/_class-projects/Final-Project.md

 ![sudo access](/images/class-projects/final/sudo.png)

 and saw that he has sudo access for python.
-That's certainly an issue considering python can execute commands including things like creatinga new bash shell.
+That's certainly an issue considering python can execute commands including things like creating a new bash shell.

 After writing a quick little privilege escalations script